pminaspur/Capstone/README.md

 Planned upgrades include implementing input validation for usernames and passwords, improving error handling, creating a new account page for new users, and adding graphs or charts to assist users in tracking their weight progress or changes.
 With these enhancements, I aim to improve data security, enhance account management and login functionalities, safeguard account information, ensure accessibility, and make the interface more user-friendly while also addressing exception handling.<br><br>

+The planned enhancement for the CS project ( Mobile Architecture and Programming) aligns with the following course outcomes:<br><br>

 <h3>Course outcomes: <br><br>